bvbohnen/X3_Customizer/Documentation.md

    - Added Add_Ship_Cross_Faction_Missiles.
    - Add_Ship_Boarding_Pod_Support.
    - Changed documentation generator to include more text in the readme file, and to categorize transforms.
+ * 2.07:
+   - Minor tweak to Add_Ship_Variants, allowing selection of which variant will be set to 0 when an existing variant is used as a base ship.
+   - Adjust_Missile_Damage has new parameters to scale missile ware volume and price in line with the damage adjustment.